 Alternatively, you can try observing thoughts, without judgment, as they pass through your head.
 This can give you a greater insight into how you think, allowing you to introduce more inner-balance into your life.
 Finally, there is a range of classes and smartphone apps that you can try downloading.

-We recommend doing 10 to 20 minutes of slow, deep breathing daily to prevent stress.
+I recommend doing 10 to 20 minutes of slow, deep breathing daily to prevent stress.

 Listen to Music

 Try to lose yourself in some of your favorite songs for a few minutes, letting you take your mind off the stressful situation.

 The melodies and lyrics of the music will make this task easier.
 In addition, your favorite songs are often linked to happy memories.
 By listening to then, you will be able to re-create some of those happier emotions.